Abjad/abjad/trunk/abjad/docs/chapters/appendices/history/index.rst

-Limitations of midi from the point of view of score modeling
+Limitations of MIDI from the point of view of score modeling
 ------------------------------------------------------------

 But, alas, there is much more information in a printed score that can